makersacademy/rps-challenge/README.md

 The Makers Academy Marketing Array ( **MAMA** ) have asked us to provide a game for them.
 Their daily grind is pretty tough and they need time to steam a little.

-My task is to provide a _Rock, Paper, Scissors_ game for them so they can play on the web with the following user stories:
+My task was to provide a _Rock, Paper, Scissors_ game for them so they can play on the web with the following user stories:

 ```sh
 As a marketeer